mozbrick/brick/iconbutton/README.md

 Defines how to change label text.

-If your label's structure differs such that the default behavior of reading the `.textContent` of your label is not suficient, you can also override the getter and setter behaviors for text by modifying the `.textGetter` and `.textSetter` attributes, respectively.
+If your label's structure differs such that the default behavior of reading the `.textContent` of your label is not sufficient, you can also override the getter and setter behaviors for text by modifying the `.textGetter` and `.textSetter` attributes, respectively.

-    fooIconButton.textGetter = function(){
+    fooIconButton.textGetter = function(iconButtonEl){
         // custom text getting behavior
     }

-    fooIconButton.textSetter = function(newText){
+    fooIconButton.textSetter = function(iconButtonEl, newText){
         // custom text setting behavior
     }